 To emulate this headline, find the main takeaway of your news article.
 This is your first sentence.
 Then, use the reason why the main takeaway matters as the second sentence.

 Example: Four views: How will the work visa ban affect tech and which changes will last?
-By TechCrunch

 Reporting on opinions is important, but so is labeling them as opinions rather than solely facts.